 Provincial and territorial political entities are also given copies of voters lists in their jurisdictions.
 They are the subject of a similar framework to federal political entities; the election legislation of their jurisdiction will outline which uses of your personal information are authorized, and then impose punishments on those who engage in unauthorized use.

 For example, in British Columbia, s.
-274 (4.1) of the Elections Act obligates political parties and candidates to establish a privacy policy that must be approved by Elections BC to have access to a voters list.
+275 (4.1) of the Elections Act https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96106_13 obligates political parties and candidates to establish a privacy policy, which must be approved by Elections BC before gaining access to a voters list.
 Here is the BC NDP’s privacy policy.
 The policy includes the authorized uses of your personal information.
-It can use your information to:
+Political parties and candidates can use your voters list information to: voters list information to:

 Not all jurisdictions require political entities to submit a privacy policy.
-However, BC privacy legislation has been found to apply to political entities.
+However, the BC Supreme Court has ruled that the province’s privacy legislation applies to political entities [Liberal Party of Canada].

-These pages were last updated and reviewed in May of 2023.
+These pages were last updated and reviewed in the summer of 2024.

 The information on these pages only contains general information and guidance; none of the information constitutes legal advice.
 If you have a specific issue that you believe is a legal problem, the best practice is to consult a lawyer.